mehulmathur16/tailcallhq.github.io/docs/directives/link.md

 - `id`: This is an optional field that assigns a unique identifier to the link.
 It's helpful for referring to the link within the schema.

 - `headers`: This is an optional field that assigns custom headers to the gRPC reflection server requests.
 Specifying a key-value map of header names and their values achieves this.
 (Values supports Mustache template)

+- `proto_paths`: This is an optional field that specifies additional directories to search for imported proto files.
+It only takes effect when `type` is `Protobuf`.

 ## Example